Nethra-RS/sql/README.md

+# LeetCode SQL Solutions

+Welcome to my repository of **50 SQL problem solutions** from LeetCode!
+These problems range from easy to hard and have helped me strengthen my SQL querying skills, preparing me for real-world data challenges and analytics roles.

+---

+## 🛠️ Skills and Concepts Practiced

+- Writing efficient `SELECT` queries with filtering and logical conditions
+- Joining tables using different types of `JOIN`s (INNER, LEFT, RIGHT, SELF)
+- Using aggregation functions (`GROUP BY`, `HAVING`, `COUNT`, `SUM`, etc.)
+- Implementing subqueries, Common Table Expressions (CTEs), and window functions (`RANK()`, `ROW_NUMBER()`)
+- Handling string manipulation and date functions
+- Data cleaning techniques like removing duplicates and validating data
+- Writing optimized and readable SQL queries for complex scenarios

+---

+## 📂 Repository Overview

+Each solution file includes:
+- A brief description of the problem
+- Clean and well-commented SQL code

+This repo reflects my progress in mastering SQL through consistent practice and problem-solving.

+---

+## About Me

+I am passionate about data analytics and continuously developing my skills to solve data challenges effectively.
+This project demonstrates my commitment to building strong technical foundations for a career in data.

+---

+Feel free to explore the solutions, provide feedback, or connect with me on [LinkedIn](https://www.linkedin.com/in/nethra-renjarla-920b3a197/).

 A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
 <!---LeetCode Topics Start-->
 # LeetCode Topics